21 Software Engineer Technical Interview Questions and Answers for 2023

 Question 14: Explain the importance of metrics in software development with examples.

 Answer: Metrics in software development are quantitative measurements to gauge the health of the project.
 A software development team should specify the metrics that it should measure.
-It should measure metrics that are relevant to the project type.
+It should measure project execution metrics that are relevant to the project type.

 The team should set goals that match the industry standards, and the team should effectively monitor these metrics.
 The project manager should act appropriately if the team deviates from the goals.